mrunal23/ProjectCocome/README.md

 4. Download Apache Tomcat v7.0
 5. Add this project in the tomcat directory.
 6. Run the project.
-7. If you face any more errors, then contact us 
+7. If you face any issues, please contact us